seandstewart/bardly/pending/problems/troilus-and-cressida/uncut.md

 *A retreat sounded*

 **PARIS**
-They’re come from field: let us to Priam’s hall,
+They're come from field: let us to Priam's hall,
 To greet the warriors.
 Sweet Helen, I must woo you
 To help unarm our Hector: his stubborn buckles,
-With these your white enchanting fingers touch’d,
+With these your white enchanting fingers touch'd,
 Shall more obey than to the edge of steel
 Or force of Greekish sinews; you shall do more
-Than all the island kings,–disarm great Hector.
+Than all the island kings,--disarm great Hector.

 **HELEN**
-’Twill make us proud to be his servant, Paris;
+'Twill make us proud to be his servant, Paris;
 Yea, what he shall receive of us in duty
 Gives us more palm in beauty than we have,
 Yea, overshines ourself.